Honda Amaze: Recall

 In July 2018, Honda Cars India recalled 7,290 units of the Amaze in regards to a potential issue with the electric power steering.
 Affected units were manufactured from 17 April to 24 May 2018.

 Third generation (2024)

 The third-generation Amaze was unveiled in India on 4 December 2024.

 Markets

 India

-In India, it is available with three trim levels: V, VX and ZX, paired to either a 5-speed manual or a CVT.
+In India, it is available with three trim levels: V, VX and ZX.

 South Africa

 The Amaze was launched in South Africa on 20 May 2025, with two trim levels: Trend and Comfort, paired to either a 5-speed manual or a CVT.

+Safety

+The 3rd Generation Honda Amaze's Indian version received 5 stars for adults and 4 stars for toddlers from Bharat NCAP in 2025.